OR, KNOWING WHEN IT’S TIME TO LEAVE A PLACE…..

 THIS OLD BIRD RATTLED IN HER CAGE YESTERDAY.

-I have a history with earthquakes.
-I have gone through big boy earthquakes in Greece.
+Now, I have a history with earthquakes.
+I have gone through big-boy earthquakes in Greece.
 We had a huge one that was 7.2 on the Richter scale that the government downplayed to 6.9 because anything over seven means they have to pay damage compensation.
 Governments are always corrupt.

-I had just come out of hospital and was in my swanky penthouse (glory days of modelling and acting) and was still woozy from the anaesthetic.
+I had just come out of the hospital and was in my swanky penthouse (glory days of modelling and acting) and was still woozy from the anaesthetic.
 Suddenly I saw my dressing table mirror trembling, I’m high as a kite I thought.
-However when the bed started shaking really badly and I tried to get up I was thrown back down onto the bed again.
-I called to my then time partner now scared and then I noticed the noise.
+However, when the bed started shaking really badly and I tried to get up I was thrown back down onto the bed again.
+I called to my then-time partner now scared and then I noticed the noise.

 It’s a kind of grinding roar and sound of the building complaining.
-Things were falling off shelves and I managed to get up and legs akimbo get through to the front door.
+Things were falling off shelves and I managed to get up and legs akimbo, to get through to the front door.
 We had a private elevator but as you should know, it’s best to use the stairs.
-If the power offs you’re buggered and a lift should only be used as a shelter if you can’t make it to your main door, elevator shafts are really tough.
+If the power-offs you’re buggered and a lift should only be used as a shelter if you can’t make it to your main door, elevator shafts are really tough.

-The meeting point was the fancy pizza place on the ground floor and people were really scared.
+The meeting point was the fancy pizza place on the ground floor and people were terrified.
 There had been no warning.
 It’s estimated that our flat was swaying at least a metre hence the problem walking around.
 The aftershocks came in fast and furious.
-The squares around were packed as nobly wanted to be near a fucking tall building and glyphada was new and swanky at that time and full of relatively high buildings.
+The squares around were packed as nobly wanted to be near a fucking tall building and Glyfada was new and swanky at that time and full of relatively high buildings.